Rujul1005/Serverless-Contact-Form-AWS/README.md

         };
     };

-## 🧪 AWS Services Used
-- Amazon S3 → Hosting static website
-- Amazon API Gateway → API layer
-- AWS Lambda → Backend logic
-- Amazon DynamoDB → Database

-## 💡 What I Learned
-- Serverless architecture using AWS
-- API Gateway + Lambda integration
-- Working with DynamoDB NoSQL database
-- Hosting static websites using S3

 ## ⚠️ Note
-AWS resources were removed to avoid billing charges.
+AWS resources should be monitored to avoid unnecessary billing.
-Screenshots are provided as proof of deployment.
+Ensure proper IAM permissions are configured for Lambda access to DynamoDB.

 ---

 ## 💼 Resume Highlight
-Built a serverless contact form using AWS S3, API Gateway, Lambda, and DynamoDB to process and store user data without a backend server.
+Built a fully serverless contact form using AWS S3, API Gateway, Lambda, and DynamoDB, enabling scalable form submission processing without managing any backend server.